 Check the Supplies

 Nothing could be more frustrating than opening the geometry box on your maths exam day and find no pencil in there.
 Yes, it can happen.
 In times of stress (like preparing for board exams) you can forget things.
 You may assume everything is ready for tomorrow’s exam (and guess what, you may be wrong).

 Check everything.
 I mean everything you need for tomorrow’s exam – pens, pencils, sharpeners, rulers, or anything else you might need.

 The Night Before Exam Day

-Make sure you focus on studies during exams and study till 6-7 pm.
-After that, just forget about it.
+Make sure you focus on studies during exams and study until 6-7 pm.
+After that, forget about it.

 Go for a walk.

 And then, sleep earlier than usual.
 Sleep refreshes your body-mind and prepares you for the next day.

 Wake up a little early in the morning and revise the main points of the subject.
 That’s it.
 Don’t fuss.
 Don’t’ be anxious.